Sultan al-Atrash: Role in the Arab revolt

-The Adham Khanjar incident
+Adham Khanjar incident

 On July 7, 1922, French soldiers captured Adham Khanjar, a Lebanese Shiite rebel who was seeking refuge at Sultan's house while he was away.
-Khanjar was wanted for attempting to assassinate General Gouraud.
+Khanjar was wanted for attempting to assassinate General Henri Gouraud.
 Upon his arrival home, Sultan demanded the release of Khanjar, but the French refused.
 A few days later, Sultan and his men attacked a French convoy they thought to transport Khanjar, who was in fact sent to Damascus by airplane.
 The French responded by destroying his house and ordering his arrest.
 Sultan fled to Jordan and subsequently launched raids against French posts.
 Ten months later, he returned, having been pardoned by the French.

-The Syrian Revolution of 1925–27
+Syrian Revolution of 1925–27

 In 1925 Sultan Pasha al-Atrash led a revolt which broke out in the Druze Mountain and spread to engulf the whole of Syria and parts of Lebanon.
 This is considered one of the most important revolutions against the French mandate, as it encompassed the whole of Syria and witnessed fierce battles between rebel and French forces.

 On August 23, 1925, Sultan Pasha al-Atrash officially declared revolution against France, and soon fighting erupted in Damascus, Homs and Hama.
 Al-Atrash won several battles against the French at the beginning of revolution, notably the Battle of al-Kafr on July 21, 1925, the Battle of al-Mazraa on August 2, 1925, and the battles of Salkhad, Msfirah and as-Suwayda.
 The Druze were defeated in the latter two battles.
 After rebel victories against France, it sent thousands of troops to Syria and Lebanon from Morocco and Senegal, equipped with modern weapons, compared to the few supplies of the rebels.
 This dramatically altered the results and allowed the French to regain many cities, although resistance lasted until the spring of 1927.
 The French sentenced Sultan al-Atrash to death, but he had escaped with the rebels to Transjordan and was eventually pardoned.
 He returned to Syria in 1937 after the signing of the Franco-Syrian Treaty.
 He was met with a huge public reception.